Recipe: Rhubarb Yogurt Cake

 - Mix together the milk, yogurt and lemon juice and set aside.

-- Cream together the butter and the sugar until it is fluffy, beat in the egg and the vanilla.
+- Cut the butter into smaller pieces and then cream together the butter and the sugar until it is fluffy, beat in the egg and the vanilla.

-- Slice the rhubarb to around 1/2cm and mix in a bowl with 1 tbsp of flour, leave aside.
+- Slice the rhubarb to around 1/2cm and mix in a separate bowl with 1 tbsp of the flour, leave aside.

 - Mix in half of the flour until blended, then add the milk/yogurt mixture, once thats all mixed in add the rest of the flour until it’s smooth.
 Now add the rhubarb.
-Don’t worry if it feels a thick, I promice it is meant to be
+Don’t worry if it feels a thick, I promise it is meant to be.

 - Add the mixture to the baking pan, smoothing it out so it is all one level, top is off with a sprinkle of sugar.